Where You Have Helped

 In April 2023, the Bernese Auction Rescue Coalition (BARC) rescued thirty Berners from a commercial breeder.
 It was a herculean task carried out by a group of dedicated Berner people who met unbelievable conditions to secure the surrender of these dogs.
 The story is familiar to most of you but if not, please see the BARC, Inc. Facebook page.
 The next steps in giving these dogs the lives they deserve is going to be extremely expensive and the Berner community is coming together to provide the funds.
 The BMDCF is proud to partner with the BMDCA as part of the community that cherishes the breed and its preservation.
 We support this extraordinary rescue effort and hope that the rescued Berners experience love in their new lives.

 The BMDCF was able to quickly respond to BARC with a pledge of $10,000 only because of the Berner community’s generous support of our past fundraisers for Rescue and ongoing donations to our General Fund.
 For this we thank you; we couldn't have done it without you.
 It is our goal to be able to react to similar situations with the same expediency and substantial support in the future.
 But we need your help to ensure that the funds are readily available.
-Your continued support of our mission by helping us build our endowment will allow us to be there when needed.
+Your continued support of our mission by helping us build our rescue program fund will allow us to be there when needed.

 In November 2022, the generosity of the Berner community during our fundraiser for cancer research allowed the BMDCF to award Dr. Matthew Breen at North Carolina State University a $25,000 grant to continue his work on histiocytic cancer in BMDs.
 The project funded by this grant will be used to identify mutations in histiocytic tumors in Berners with the intent to target treatment for dogs carrying specific cancer-causing mutations.
 This will be a huge step forward in fighting this insidious disease.